emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_on_mac_os_x.rst

 These instructions explain how to install **all** the :ref:`required tools <toolchain-what-you-need>`.
 You can :ref:`test whether some of these are already installed <toolchain-test-which-dependencies-are-installed>` on the platform and skip those steps.

 #.
 Install the *XCode Command Line Tools*.
-These include the toolchain to build :term:`Fastcomp`, and also are a precondition for *git*.
+These include the toolchain to build :term:`Fastcomp`, and are a precondition for *git*.

 	-  Install XCode from the `Mac OS X App Store <http://superuser.com/questions/455214/where-is-svn-on-os-x-mountain-lion>`_.
 	-  In **XCode | Preferences | Downloads**, install *Command Line Tools*.

 #.
 Install *git*:

-	- Allow installation of unsigned packages, or installing git package `won't succeed <https://www.my-private-network.co.uk/knowledge-base/apple-related-questions/osx-unsigned-apps.html>`_.
+	- `Allow installation of unsigned packages <https://www.my-private-network.co.uk/knowledge-base/apple-related-questions/osx-unsigned-apps.html>`_, or installing the git package won't succeed.
 	- Install XCode and the XCode Command Line Tools (should already have been done).
 This will provide *git* to the system PATH (see `this stackoverflow post <http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools>`_).
 	- Download and install git directly from http://git-scm.com/.

 #.
 Install *cmake* if you do not have it yet:

-	-  Download and install `cmake-2.8.10.2-Darwin64-universal.dmg <http://www.cmake.org/cmake/resources/software.html>`_ (or newer)
+	-  Download and install `cmake-2.8.10.2-Darwin64-universal.dmg <http://www.cmake.org/cmake/resources/software.html>`_ (or newer).

 #.
 Install *node.js* from http://nodejs.org/